 The MDisability Provider Webinar series is hosted by and for primary care medical professionals who seek information on how to care for patients with disabilities.
 These webinars provide educational and clinical care insight, tools, and resources, and cover diverse topics about caring for people with physical, sensory, intellectual, and developmental disabilities.
 They are delivered by experienced primary care providers who care for people with disabilities.
 Some of these providers are also caregivers for a person with a disability or who may have a disability themselves.
-The webinars are held quarterly, include live captioning, and are free of charge.
+With thanks to the generous support of the Robert J. Fisher, M.D.
+Family Medicine Fund, the webinars are held quarterly, include live captioning, and are free of charge.

 December 2022 - Reproductive Health Care for People with Disabilities